minond/diceshaker/README.md

+IRL Random Number Generator web service that physically shakes a box with dice in it using a Raspberry Pi, then snaps a photo which is analyzed for a result and sent back to the user.

+## Hardware requirements

-IRL Random Number Generator using a [Raspberry Pi](raspberry-pi) with a [Camera Module](camera-module).
-I'm using a Model B but any model with a camera module and wireless should work.
+- [Raspberry Pi][raspberry-pi], I'm using a Model B but any model with a camera module and wireless should work.
+- [Camera Module][camera-module]
+- [Dice][dice], any will do as long as they're white with black dots.

 ## Getting started